particle-iot/docs/src/content/troubleshooting/guides/build-tools-troubleshooting/troubleshooting-the-particle-cli.md

 **CLI** stands for "**Command Line Interface**" - one accesses the CLI via your computer's command line.

-For MacOS, use your computer's Spotlight Search to search for "Terminal".
+For Mac OS, use your computer's Spotlight Search to search for "Terminal".

 For Windows, perform a search for "cmd.exe".